skip to main content

 Benefit Corporation vs. BCorp: Are they the same?

 No. Although the names are often used interchangeably, a benefit corporation and a "B Corp" are distinctly different: One (the "B Corp") is a certification and the other (the benefit corporation) is an actual business entity requiring incorporation by filing proper paperwork with the Secretary of State.
 A B Corp designation is obtained via a voluntary certification process undertaken by companies that want to label themselves as "sustainable businesses."
 When a company opts for B Corp certification there is no legal filing required.
 Instead, an aspiring B Corp submits itself to an audit-like process whereby a nonprofit group called "B Lab" measures a company's performance against strict social and environmental standards.
-On the other hand, a benefit corporation is a legally recognized organizational structure, like an LLC or a traditional for-profit corporation is.
+On the other hand, a Benefit Corporation. is a legally recognized organizational structure, like an LLC or a traditional for-profit corporation is.
 While benefit corporations are very similar to the traditional for-profit corporation, they differ because of added requirements and duties.
 Companies incorporating as benefit corporations must adopt higher standards of purpose, accountability and transparency, which requires including a special clause in the company's articles of incorporation, and publishing an "Annual Benefit Report."
 Importantly, by creating a higher standard of purpose, benefit corporations also create an affirmative duty that directors and officers uphold and pursue the specified social and/or environmental purpose along with turning a profit.

 If you experience any difficulty in accessing our content, please contact us at 877.692.6772 or email us at accessibility@mycorporation.com.